-Australia readies for first plain pack cigarettesNovember 30th, 2012 in Health /
+Australia readies for first plain pack cigarettesNovember 30, 2012 in Medicine & Health / Health

 All cigarettes sold in Australia will be in identical, plain packages from Saturday in a world first after the government overcame legal challenges from the tobacco industry.